thomasreolon/FAI-algs/notes/AIMA.ch5.md

 # Chapter 5: Games

-The solution isn't a path, but is a strategy (: S -> A): specify moves for every possible opponent reply.
+The solution isn't a path, but is a strategy (strategy := State -> Action): specify moves for every possible opponent reply.

 ![game algs](images/gameAlgs.jpg)